PIReTship/bookdata-tools/README.md

 The file `init.status` is an initial check for database initialization, and forces the creation of the meta-structures used for tracking stage status.
 Everything touching the database should depend on it, directly or indirectly.

+### In-Database Status Tracking

+Import steps are tracked in the `stage_status` table in the database.
+For completed stages, this can include a key (checksum, UUID, or other identifier) to identify a 'version' of the stage.
+Stages can also have dependencies, which are solely used for computing the status of a stage (all actual dependency relationships are handled by DVC):

+- `stage_deps` tracks stage-to-stage dependencies, to say that one stage used another as input.
+- `stage_file` tracks stage-to-file dependencies, to say that a stage used a file as input.

+The `source_file` table tracks input file checksums.

+Projects using the book database can also use `stage_status` to obtain data version information, to see if they are up-to-date.